DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/DocumentTypes/File templates.md

 If required to update regional, decimals or date settings, see [Standard setup](#standard-setup).

 > Note: The **Decimal separator** is linked to the **Decimal mark**
-> Note: Date formats can also be overridden for a specific field within Mappings by using Custom format.
+> Date formats can also be overridden for a specific field within Mappings by using Custom format.
 For example, the document’s date format is set to yyyyMMdd, but can use yyyyMMddHHmm for specific field CreatedDateTime.

 #### EDIFACT files template mappings